web-atoms/samples/docs/general/introduction.md

 ## What is web atoms?

-"Web Atoms" is an advanced MVVM framework to write cross platform applications in `HTML5` and `Xamarin.Forms`.
-Web Atoms allows you to create Xamarin Forms app in JSX/JavaScript along with C#.
-Web Atoms allows use of both  NPM and NuGet.
-Hosting JSX/JavaScript on web server allows you to quickly update the apps quickly with Code Push and it also allows you to distribute side by side versions of the same app.
+"Web Atoms" is an light weight advanced MVVM & MVU framework to write web applications in `HTML5`.
 Using JavaScript modules, you can divide large app into smaller modules, also offer localization using modules with reduced app size.

-### Benefits of Web Atoms with Xamarin.Forms
-* Write TSX instead of XAML
-* Small application download size
-* Dynamic Module Loading from web
-* Reuse existing NuGet components by exposing via services
-* Host javascript on server with instant updates to apps
-* No native compilation needed unless you add/modify native services written in c#

 ## Requirements